insight-creative/insight-creative-2018/README.md

 bundle install
 ```

-3. Run `npm shell`.
+3. Run `npm install`.
 This will install all of the dependencies.

 ```shell